skillrepos/k8s-dev-v2/codespace-labs.md

 ![Splitting the terminal](./images/k8sdev4.png?raw=true "Splitting the terminal")

 12. In the right terminal, run a command to start a `watch` of pods in the roar namespace.
+The watch will continue running until we stop it.  ( Note you will need to add *alias k=kubectl* if you want it there. )

 ```
 kubectl get -n roar pods -w
 ```

-12. Back in the left terminal, do the following steps.
+13. Back in the left terminal, we will edit the deployment.
+Set your editor to our built-in one first.

-13. (Optional if you don't want to use VI ) Set your editor to a different one than the default one for text files if you want.

 ```
 export EDITOR='code --wait'